-Smoking
+Smoking and Vaping

 Students are strongly advised not to smoke, as it is very harmful to health.
 In the interests of hygiene and the health of all, for those who make the choice to smoke, smoking is only permitted out of sight of the main school.
-Smoking is not otherwise permitted within Sixth Form buildings or any other part of the Blessed Hugh Faringdon Catholic School site.
+Smoking and Vaping are not otherwise permitted within Sixth Form buildings or any other part of the Blessed Hugh Faringdon Catholic School site.